Maria Malibran

 Maria Felicia Malibran (/es/; 24 March 1808 – 23 September 1836) was a Spanish singer who commonly sang both contralto and soprano parts, and was one of the best-known opera singers of the 19th century.
 Malibran was known for her stormy personality and dramatic intensity, becoming a legendary figure after her death in Manchester, England, at age 28.
 Contemporary accounts of her voice describe its range, power and flexibility as extraordinary.

 Early life

-María Felicitas García Sitches was born into a famous Spanish musical family in Paris.
+María Felicia García Sitches was born into a famous Spanish musical family in Paris.
 Her mother was Joaquina Sitches, an actress and operatic singer.
 Her father Manuel García was a celebrated tenor much admired by Rossini, having created the role of Count Almaviva in his The Barber of Seville.
 García was also a composer and an influential vocal instructor, and he was her first voice teacher.
 He was described as inflexible and tyrannical; the lessons he gave his daughter became constant quarrels between two powerful egos.